 Biologist and Author

-Raymond Peat PhD, better known online as Ray Peat, is a biologist and author whose work focuses on endocrine physiology, with a particular emphasis on achieving and maintaining a high metabolic rate.
-Ray is one of the few people who spoke about the mitochondrial effects of red and near-infrared radiation decades ago, before a large amount of research became available.
+Raymond Peat PhD, better known online as Ray Peat, was a biologist and author whose work focuses on endocrine physiology, with a particular emphasis on achieving and maintaining a high metabolic rate.
+Ray was one of the few people who spoke about the mitochondrial effects of red and near-infrared radiation decades ago, before a large amount of research became available.

 CytoLED: Hello Dr. Peat, could you tell us a bit about yourself, your background, and your interest in human physiology?